ashakiran07/Portfolio/README.md

 ## License

-This project is built by Asha Kiran Devkota @2024.
-Feel free to fork, clone, use, modify, and distribute the code as per the terms of the MIIT license.
+All rights belong to Asha Kiran Devkota @2024.